Media Kit for Founder, Sarah Red-Laird

 Founder & Executive Program Director, Bee Regenerative

 Sarah Red-Laird is the founder and Executive Program Director of Bee Regenerative (d/b/a Bee Girl Organization), whose mission is to inspire and advance bee conservation on agricultural landscapes.
-Her work currently has her chasing bees from the Coast Mountains of Oregon, through the Great Basin, to Montana's Paradise Valley, and into the Great Plains.
+Her work currently takes her from the Coast Mountains of Oregon through the Great Basin, into Montana's Paradise Valley, and across the Great Plains.

-Since founding Bee Regenerative in 2010, Sarah has reached over 89,500 adults and 16,000 children through more than 200 presentations and workshops across five countries and 29 U.S. states.
-Her research partnerships with ranchers and vintners span 54,000+ acres across Montana, South Dakota, Oregon, and California, documenting 100+ native bee species—including 37 threatened or vulnerable species—demonstrating that well-managed working lands can serve as critical pollinator refugia.
+Since founding Bee Regenerative in 2010, Sarah has reached more than 89,500 adults and 16,000 children through over 200 presentations and workshops across five countries and 29 U.S. states.
+Her research partnerships with ranchers and vintners now span 77,000+ acres across Montana, South Dakota, Oregon, and California, documenting 100+ native bee species — including 37 that are threatened or vulnerable — and making the case that well-managed working lands are among our most important pollinator refugia.

 Image Gallery